eeriemyxi/personal-docs/docs/c.md

 sense object files are simply compiled byte code of your source code that is yet to be linked.
 Before linking your source code went through several stages, those stages as part of their process ensure your linker can do its job correctly and efficiently.
-Before linking your compiler only make reference to things like external functions like `printf`.
+Before linking your compiler only makes reference to things like external functions like `printf`.
 A linker's job is to actually look for them and...
 Link them to your program.

 Once the linker is done with its job, it outputs an executable that you can run on a